ChrisKurz/Matter/doc/Create_an_OpenThread_Border_Router.md

 22. Try running the Python CHIP controller application on the Raspberry Pi:

         chip-device-ctrl

+23. You should see now the prompt "chip-device-ctrl > ".
+Enter help to get a list of available commands.
+24. stop Controller by pressing Ctrl+C

 ## Set Network Pairing Credentials
 You must provide the Matter Controller with network credentials, which will be further used during device commissioning procedure to configure the device with a Thread network.